etsi-ai/etsi-failprint/README.md

 - Clusters similar failure samples for pattern recognition
 - Writes log files and markdown reports for audit or CI/CD
 - Compatible with MLOps tools (like MLflow, DVC, Airflow, Watchdog)

+## Future Contribution Ideas

+We welcome community contributions!
+Here are some ideas for future enhancements:

+- **Integration with additional MLOps platforms**
+  Extend compatibility to more tools (e.g., Kubeflow, ZenML, Flyte) to streamline diagnostics in diverse ML pipelines[5][6].

+- **Advanced visualization dashboards**
+  Add interactive dashboards (e.g., via Streamlit or Dash) for exploring failure patterns and root causes visually.

+- **Explainability integrations**
+  Incorporate explainability libraries (e.g., SHAP, LIME) to provide feature attribution for failure segments[4].

+- **Support for unstructured data**
+  Enable analysis of failures in NLP and CV models by integrating embedding-based clustering and drift detection[4].

+- **Plugin system for custom analyses**
+  Allow users to add custom scripts or modules for domain-specific failure analysis.

+- **Expanded documentation and tutorials**
+  Add more real-world examples, troubleshooting guides, and video walkthroughs to help new users get started quickly[10].

+Have an idea not listed here?
+Open an issue or submit a pull request!